DUNE/g4lbne/README.txt

 *************************************************************
-Running and Plotting (a more complex example involving grid
-                      running and oscillated event rates)
+Making standard flux plots
 *************************************************************
 Below is a description of the procedure for creating a set of plots that compare flux and oscillated and unoscillated event rates for two different geometry configurations using large statistics samples.
 You will need to have Fermilab grid credentials to do this (see the wiki).

-1. Create a modified macro

 For this example, you'll want to make some sort of change to the nominal configuration.
-For example, you could change the decay pipe fill material to Helium by opening inputs/Nominal.input, and changing the line
+For example, you could change the decay pipe fill material to Helium by opening macros/Nominal.mac, and adding the line

-DecayPipeFillGEANTmat 15

-to

-DecayPipeFillGEANTmat 27

-Save the fill as DPHelium_FHC.input.
-Similarly, create a file called DPHelium_RHC.input that is the same as Nominal_RHC.input with the DecayPipeFillGEANTmat again changed to 27.
+/LBNE/det/decayPipeGas Helium

+somewhere before the line "/LBNE/det/construct".
+Save the fill as DPHelium.mac.

 2. Generate nominal and varied flux ntuples